-The Council maintains a bad debt provision for any potential non-payment of debtors at each Balance Sheet date.
+The Council maintains a provision for expected credit losses for any potential non-payment of debtors at each Balance Sheet date.
 Assessment is made based on the risk of debtors' ability to pay future cash flows due under the contractual terms.
 This risk is estimated where possible based on historical loss experience, credit rating for a debtor and other impacting factors.

-Provisions for bad debts are offset against the debtor amount shown as an asset, the movement in the provision is charged against the relevant service line in the Comprehensive Income and Expenditure Statement.
+Provisions for expected credit losses are offset against the debtor amount shown as an asset, the movement in the provision is charged against Financing and Investment in the Comprehensive Income and Expenditure Statement.